warrenronsiek/MatrixJS/README.md

 Description
 ===========
-This is a very simple implementation of Vectors/Matrices in Typescript.
+This is a very simple (and very incomplete) implementation of Vectors/Matrices in Typescript.
 Mostly it is an exercise in making an automated build/testing process with webpack and mocha.